 Rate this page:

-This page shows you how to allow REST clients to authenticate themselves using basic authentication with an Atlassian account email address and API token.
-This is one of three methods that you can use for authentication against the Jira REST API; the other two are cookie-based authentication and OAuth.
+This page shows you how REST clients can authenticate themselves using basic authentication with an Atlassian account email address and API token.
+Authentication using passwords has been deprecated.

-Jira's REST API is protected by the same restrictions which are provided via Jira's standard web interface.
-This means that if you do not log in, you are accessing Jira anonymously.
-Furthermore, if you log in and do not have permission to view something in Jira, you will not be able to view it using the Jira REST API either.
+The Jira REST API is protected by the same restrictions that apply in the standard Jira web interface.
+These restrictions mean that if you don't log in, you access Jira anonymously.
+If you log in and don't have permission to view something in Jira, you won't be able to view it using the Jira REST API either.

 In most cases, the first step in using the Jira REST API is to authenticate a user account with your Jira site.
-On this page we will show you a simple example of basic authentication.
+This page provides a simple example of basic authentication.

 curl -D- \ -u firstname.lastname@example.org:freds_api_token \ -X GET \ -H "Content-Type: application/json" \ https://your-domain.atlassian.net/rest/api/2/issue/createmeta

-If you need to, you may construct and send basic auth headers yourself.
-To do this you need to perform the following steps:
+You can construct and send basic auth headers.
+To do this you perform the following steps:

 echo -n email@example.com:api_token_string | base64